harsh2027-eng/AgriSense-a-smart-crop-tech-solution/readme.md

 ## 📝 License

-This project is provided as-is for educational and research purposes.
-Feel free to modify and distribute according to your needs.
+This project is designed by harsh a engineering student use it freely and make changes for educational and research purpose feel free to contact

 ---